wohaco/despace/akatsuki.md

 ## Description
 Exploring Venus helps get to know our planet better.

 It is believed that Venus and Earth appeared around the same time 4.6 billion years ago.
-At that time, Venus may have had earth-like oceans.
+At that time, Venus may have had earth‑like oceans.
 However, today Venus has no oceans and is covered by an atmosphere of CO₂.
 Venus is closer to the Sun than Earth, so the temperature is higher and more water molecules are carried out of the atmosphere into space.
 This may mean that water vapor rising into the upper atmosphere was then broken up into oxygen and hydrogen by solar UV radiation, and then lighter hydrogen atoms were released into space.
 Without oceans, CO₂ cannot dissolve in water, as it does on Earth, and accumulates in large quantities in the atmosphere.

 Unlike Earth, the upper atmosphere moves 60 times faster than the surface.
 Terrestrial meteorology cannot explain this phenomenon.